TitusGreen/TitusGreen/README.md

 # Titus Green-@TitusGreen

 👋 Hey!
-I'm Titus, and I'm a college student studying cybersecurity at Southeast Missouri State University.
+I'm Titus, and I'm a college graduate with a B.S. in Cybersecurity from Southeast Missouri State University.
 I have information technology experience as well as knowledge of cryptography, web application testing, and penetration testing.

 ### AWARDS AND ACHIEVEMENTS
 A list of awards and accomplishments that I have received over the course of my career.